 The internships have two components: weekly activities at the specific site, and meetings with the course instructor that integrate reflection on internship activities with scholarly reading.
 The course, for which students receive a letter grade, requires a final paper demonstrating reflection and integration of the experience with relevant academic scholarship.

 Arsenal Family & Children's Center

 The Arsenal Internship is held on Mondays and Wednesdays from 8:30 a.m. to 12:00 p.m.
 There is a class limit of 4 students.
-In this program, students learn about normal children by observing preschool children.
+In this program, students learn about typical child development by observing preschool children.
 In addition, they observe the teaching techniques used with normal children and learn about intervention strategies.
 Teachers meet with students to discuss various materials.
 Lectures are presented and teachers meet with students for discussion.

 Hospital Elder Life Program (HELP)

 The internship at the Hospital Elder Life Program is an innovative program designed to improve the hospital experience of older patients by exploring their past and current experiences, interest/values, and physical and psychological challenges.
 The internship is 8 hours per week for the academic semester, often done in two 4-hour shifts.
 Orientation meetings for this internship will take place prior to the start of the semester, and interns are expected to monitor their email for communications from the volunteer coordinators.